perforce/p4prometheus/INSTALL.md

     ls -al /hxlogs/metrics

 Ensure the above has global read access (e.g. user `perforce` will write files, user `node_exporter` will read them).

+If using SDP, then suggest this:

+    ln -s /hxlogs/metrics /p4/
+    chown -h perforce:perforce /p4/metrics

 Create service file (note value for directory - may need to be adjusted).